Gran Turismo (1997 video game)

-is a 1997 racing simulation video game developed by Polys Entertainment and published by Sony Computer Entertainment for the PlayStation video game console.
-Headed by Kazunori Yamauchi, the game's development group was later established as Polyphony Digital.
+is a 1997 sim racing video game developed and published by Sony Computer Entertainment for the PlayStation.
+It was directed by Kazunori Yamauchi and produced by Shuhei Yoshida.
 It is the first game in the Gran Turismo series.

-After five years of development time, it was well-received publicly and critically, shipping a total of 10.85 million copies worldwide (making it the best-selling PlayStation game), and scoring an average of 95% in GameRankings' aggregate, making it the highest rated racing video game at the time of the site's closure in 2019.
+After five years of development time, Gran Turismo was well-received both commercially and critically, shipping a total of 10.85 million copies worldwide (making it the best-selling PlayStation game), and scoring an average of 95% in GameRankings' aggregate, making it the highest rated racing video game at the time of the site's closure in 2019.
 Many publications have deemed it one of the greatest video games of all time.
 The game has started a series, and has spawned over 10 spin-offs and sequels.

 Gameplay

 Gran Turismo is a racing game.
 The player must maneuver a car to compete against artificially intelligent drivers on various race tracks.
 The game uses two different modes: Arcade Mode and Simulation Mode (Gran Turismo Mode in PAL and Japanese versions).
 In the arcade mode, the player can freely choose the courses and vehicles they wish to use.
 Winning races unlocks additional cars and courses.

 However, simulation mode requires the player to earn different levels of driver's licenses in order to participate in events, and earn credits (money), trophies and prize cars by winning race championships.
 Winning one particular championship also unlocks a video and a few additional demonstration tracks.
 Credits can be used to purchase additional vehicles, and for parts and tuning.

 Gran Turismo features 140 cars and 11 race tracks (as well as their reversed versions).
 Two Honda NSX cars from 1992 were included in the Japanese version, but were removed from the North American and European versions.
 There is also a 1967 Chevrolet Corvette and a 1998 Mazda Roadster exclusive to the Arcade mode.